BLACK FRIDAY DISCOUNT

-Limited-time offer – ends March 28, 2024
+Limited-time offer – ends December 2, 2024

 7 steps in handling waste according to ISO 14001

 What is waste management?
-There is more to waste management than collecting rubbish and dumping it at a landfill.
+There is more to the waste management process than collecting rubbish and dumping it at a landfill.
 Businesses routinely use hazardous materials that, when improperly handled, pose a threat to human health and the environment.
 These materials are found in everyday items such as fluorescent lamps, electronic devices, and certain batteries, as well as in substances like oil and solvents.

 How to handle waste

 Waste management is the process of treating wastes, and it offers a variety of solutions for recycling items that don’t belong in the trash.
 This is a process that each and every household and business owner in the world needs.
-Waste management disposes of the products and substances that you have used in a safe and efficient manner.
-ISO 14001 doesn’t prescribe the steps in waste handling, and every company can approach it according to its needs, but there are some common steps in the process:
+Waste management and control disposes of the products and substances that you have used in a safe and efficient manner

 Steps in handling waste according to ISO 14001